thomaspierre/play-starter-rest-api/README.md

 ## Routes

-This API provides 3 routes :
+This API provides 3 routes, a postman collection is available with this repository.

 1. List banks (to test the API) :
 ```
 curl -X GET \